-- Providers will follow state & CDC guidance by vaccinating within the given phase.
+- Providers will follow state and CDC guidance by vaccinating within the given phase.

 - Steps will be taken to minimize vaccine wastage.

 Requirements for COVID-19 vaccine administration will continue to evolve over time.
-Additional guidance is forthcoming pending ACIP recommendations.
+Additional guidance may be forthcoming pending ACIP recommendations.

 Section 2: COVID-19 Organizational Structure and Partner Involvement

-IDPH’s COVID-19 response is organized under the Incident Command System (ICS) (see organizational chart in Figure 1).
-The Director of IDPH and the Director of the Illinois Emergency Management Agency (IEMA) operate under a Unified Command Response.
+IDPH’s COVID-19 response is organized under the Incident Command System (ICS) (see organizational chart in Figure 2).
+With IDPH as the lead agency, the Director of IDPH and the Director of the Illinois Emergency Management Agency (IEMA) operate under a Unified Command Response.
 The IDPH response is led by the Incident and Deputy Incident Commanders.
-In Figure 1, functions that interface with IEMA are marked in red boxes.
+In Figure 2, functions that interface with IEMA are signified in red boxes.
 For Vaccination, this is led under the Vaccination Section, which is led by a Section Chief and Deputy.
-There are functions that interface with local jurisdictions at both the command staff and in individual section levels.
+There are functions that interface with local jurisdictions at both the command staff and general staff levels.

 Within the Vaccination Section, each box represents a function that has a lead and support staff, as required, thus creating redundancy.
-This core team works in tandem with all stakeholders from across the state.
+This core team works in tandem with all stakeholders from across the state and federal government.
 The Vaccination Section frequently holds ad hoc meetings and/or webinars to engage partners such as LHDs, state/local Emergency Management Agencies (EMAs), private industry, associations, pharmacies, correctional facilities, and institutes of higher learning.

 Pandemic vaccination planning is a combined state and local responsibility that requires close collaboration and coordination among public health entities, external agencies, and community partners.
-An internal COVID-19 Vaccination Program planning and coordination team is critical to ensure that the vaccination response to COVID-19 is thoughtfully planned and successfully executed.
+An internal COVID-19 Vaccination Program planning and coordination team is critical to ensure that the response and vaccination operations to COVID-19 is thoughtfully planned and successfully executed.